uPortal-Attic/uportal-home/README.md

 # Portal with Angular

+### What is this?
+This is an angular approach to the dashboard view of uPortal.
+This dashboard will work along side uPortal, more of a companion app.
+It utilizes the uPortal rest APIs to collect layout info.
+It pulls notifications from the notification portlet resource URL.

 ### To Build
 * Create directory in tomcat/webapps (suggest calling it angular).
 This must be the same tomcat instance as uPortal (unless you have Apache setup).
 * Put all files in this directory